-You want to expand your application with off-chip flash or double-data-rate (DDR) memory.
-How do you make sure that only
+How do you expand your application with off-chip flash or double-data-rate (DDR) memory?

 Quad SPI (QSPI)/external memory interface (EMIF) with execute-in-place provides an easy way to expand your application.
 The capability to decrypt/authenticate on the fly can assist you in protecting confidentiality/authenticity while allowing only your application to run on the CPU.